We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 While research is still in its early stages, some evidence suggests that topical CBD may have some benefit in treating muscle soreness.
 A 2018 review notes the potential of CBD for pain and inflammation.

-A 2019 research article and a 2020 randomized controlled trial also highlight the pain relief properties of topical CBD, while a 2015 review emphasizes its potential as an anti-inflammatory.
+A 2019 research article and a 2020 randomized controlled trial also highlight the pain relief properties of topical CBD, while a a 2021 review showed that CBD, CBG, and CBD with THC, all showed anti-inflammatory effects.

 Other research also notes that topical CBD may help treat certain skin disorders.
 A 2019 study suggests that CBD ointment is a safe and effective treatment for inflammatory skin conditions and may help improve skin hydration and elasticity.